 - HeinOnline, if you have the add-on U.S. Congressional Documents Library subscription.

 (c) The United States Congressional Serial Set and American State Papers -- for Reports all the way back to 1777.
 The Serial Set and American State Papers are available in print in depository libraries and electronically through Lexis, ProQuest Congressional, the Library of Congress and Readex.
 For details, see the "United States Congressional Serial Set" and "American State Papers" entries.
-Note: If you have the Report Number and a year from 1777 through 1969, you can pull up the Report from the Lexis Serial Set Archive database using the format: "DOC-NO(s rp 874) and date is 1964" (for Senate Report 874 from 1964).
+Note: If you have the Report Number and a year from 1777 through 1969, you can pull up the Report from the Lexis Serial Set Archive database using one of the formats: "DOC-NO(s. rpt.
+91-874)" or "DOC-NO(s rp 874) and date is 1964" (for Senate Report 874 from 1964).

 (d) Pre-compiled Legislative Histories.
 Reports are included in the various legislative histories that legislative librarians have compiled.
 These include a collection compiled by the GAO covering thousands of bills that is now available through Westlaw.
 For more information, see "Federal Legislative Histories."

 (e) The U.S. Code Congressional and Administrative News (USCCAN), which publishes at least one report (if Congress wrote one) for each Public Law enacted.
 Starts 1948.
 USCCAN is available on Westlaw (USCCAN).